ServiceNowNextExperience/graphiql/README.md

 **Do Not Install on a Prod Instance--for Dev Use Only**

 ## Installation
-1. Simply use source control to install this in your ServiceNow instance.
+1. Simply use source control to fork this repo and install that into your ServiceNow instance using Studio.
-2. Make sure that introspection is enabled at "System Web Services > GraphQL > Properties" (DEV INSTANCES ONLY).
+2. Make sure that introspection is enabled at "System Web Services > GraphQL > Properties" (NOTE: DO THIS FOR DEV INSTANCES ONLY).
-3. Note: turning on GlideRecord introspection means that the entire schema of all your tables will be downloaded which will take a couple of minutes each time the schema updates in the client.
-If you are not using the GlideRecord_Query API you will want to leave this off.
+3. Note: **turning on GlideRecord introspection** means that the *entire* schema of all your tables and fields will be downloaded.
+Needless to say this will take a couple of minutes each time the schema updates in the client.
+If you are not using the GlideRecord_Query API you will want to leave this off, but luckily you only take this hit the first time you load the GraphQL client each day.

 ## Usage
 Navigate to "System Web Services > GraphQL > GraphQL Explorer".